Did you know that your student is trying new foods and making recipes in the classroom?

 To find out when the next nutrition class is

-scheduled at your student’s school, please contact a
+scheduled at your student’s school, please contact your

 to eat healthy and stay active?
 There is no better way than doing this together